jordanekay/workflow-swift/Documentation/WorkflowSwiftUI Adoption Guide.md

 # WorkflowSwiftUI Adoption Guide

 `WorkflowSwiftUI` is designed with performance in mind.
-Instead of updating the entire UI on every render loop, `WorkflowSwiftUI` uses the [Perception](https://github.com/pointfreeco/swift-perception) framework (a backport of Apple's Observation), to detect the data that each view is dependent on, and to only re-evaluate those views when that data has changed.
+Instead of updating the entire UI on every render loop, `WorkflowSwiftUI` uses Observation to detect the data that each view is dependent on, and to only re-evaluate those views when that data has changed.

 In order to support this, `WorkflowSwiftUI` has some additional restrictions and subtle departures from practices you may be used to.